Who we are

-Kenya Society of Haematology and Oncology (KESHO) was founded in 2002.
-Its main objective at inception was to be a catalyst for research in cancer and blood diseases, to help improve patient care in these areas, and to provide physicians involved in diagnosis and treatment of cancer and blood diseases with fora to discuss ideas for purposes of improving practice and outcomes.
+The Kenya Society of Hematology and Oncology (KESHO) was founded in 2002 with the objective of carrying out research in cancer and blood diseases, improving patient care and providing physicians with forum to discuss ideas for purposes of improving practice and outcomes.

 KESHO is a professional society of hematologists and oncologists who through its members